paul0queiroz/html5up-phantom/README.txt

-Phantom by HTML5 UP <- modifiquei aqui :)
-html5up.net | @ajlkn
+Phantom by HTML5 UP <- modifiquei o README html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)